October 3, 2018

 Unless you want to spend loads of money, travel to the most distant corners of the world, you kinda have no other choice.

-In this post, I will be outlining the benefits of nearshoring for London-based companies, explaining why Poland leads nearshoring destination rankings, and suggesting how to choose the right outsourcing partner near to you.
+In this post, I will be outlining the benefits of nearshoring for London-based companies, explaining why Poland leads nearshoring destination rankings, and suggesting how to choose the right outsourcing partner near you.

 According to AT Kearney, Poland is the most attractive market for outsourcing in Europe.